 (g) Consents.
-No consent, waiver, approval, order or authorization of, or registration, declaration or filing with, any court, administrative agency or commission or other federal, state, county, local or other foreign governmental authority, instrumentality, agency or commission or any third party, including a party to any agreement with CCSI or any of its subsidiaries, is required by or with respect to CCSI or any of its subsidiaries in connection with the execution and delivery of this Agreement or the consummation of the transactions contemplated hereby.
+No consent, waiver, approval, order or authorization of, or registration, declaration or filing with, any court, administrative agency or commission or other federal, state, county, local or other foreign governmental authority, instrumentality, agency or commission or any third party, including a party to any agreement with CCSI, Catalytica or any of their respective subsidiaries, is required by or with respect to CCSI, Catalytica or any of their respective subsidiaries in connection with the execution and delivery of this Agreement and the Operative Agreements or the consummation of the transactions contemplated hereby or thereby.

 3.2 ENA represents and warrants that: